robertnmoffat/Coffee-Roasting-Assistant/README.md

 roasting session.
 This information is graphed and can be viewed as it changes, as well as reloaded after completion at any time by the user.
 These graphs can be overlayed to compare changes in bean quality or to visualize the outcome of changing roasting parameters.
+The full practicum paper can be viewed <a href="https://github.com/robertnmoffat/Coffee-Roasting-Assistant/blob/master/PracticumReport.pdf">Here</a>.

 ![alt text](https://github.com/robertnmoffat/Coffee-Roasting-Assistant/blob/master/RoastingAssistant_Roast.png)